The Complete Guide to Monopoli, Puglia

 READ MORE: The Puglia Road Trip Itinerary: A 10 Day Puglia Itinerary Guide

-There are so many gorgeous options when thinking about where to stay in Monopoli.
+There are so many gorgeous hotels in Monopoli when thinking about where to stay in Monopoli.
 I’d highly recommend staying in Monopoli Old Town or close to it as this is where most sights are.

-With so many charming hotels in Monopoli Italy, Airbnb and vacation rentals you’ll be able to find the perfect option for you.
+With so many charming hotels in Monopoli Puglia, Airbnb and vacation rentals, you’ll be able to find the perfect option for you.
+Not only that, if you’re looking for the best places to stay in Puglia by the sea, Monopoli is one of the best options.

 Orazio 33 B&B – Hidden behind an unremarkable blue door, this B&B is a modern and comfortable place to stay in Monopoli.
 With high ceilings and modern, minimalist rooms, well-functioning facilities as well as a communal kitchenette and fridge for guests, it’s the perfect mid-to-budget option.